This Pedicure is Controversial, But I Wear It Every Summer

 What are the benefits of a French pedicure?

-French pedicures aren’t limited to just pink and white; there are endless possibilities to explore with colors and creative designs: “French pedicures are back but in a unique and modern way,” says Fatima Naveed, senior brand manager at Duck & Dry.
-“We’re enjoying using fresh new shades and details to breathe new life into the traditional design,” like chrome and pastel tips, and jelly base colors.
+French pedicures aren’t limited to just pink and white; there are endless possibilities to explore with colours and creative designs: “French pedicures are back but in a unique and modern way,” says Fatima Naveed, senior brand manager at Duck & Dry.
+“We’re enjoying using fresh new shades and details to breathe new life into the traditional design,” like chrome and pastel tips, and jelly base colours.

 Huber-Millet loves that the French pedicure complements every skin tone — and grows out beautifully.
 “It’s understated luxury that never goes out of style,” she says.